Meghan McCain Is Almost Giving ‘Permission To Be Violent,’ Says Beto O’Rourke

 Presidential hopeful Beto O’Rourke is holding back no punches when it comes to his new push for gun control.
-Accordingly, the Texan — who recently had two mass shootings in his home state — had fighting words for The View cohost Meghan McCain.
-According to The Daily Beast, O’Rourke slammed the blonde pundit for her views on buy-back policies, claiming that her words are almost giving people “permission to be violent.”
+Accordingly, the Texan — who recently had two mass shootings in his home state — had fighting words for The View co-host Meghan McCain.
+According to The Daily Beast, O’Rourke slammed the blond pundit for her views on buy-back policies, claiming that her words are almost giving people “permission to be violent.”

 Earlier this week, conservative mainstay McCain had predicted that violence would follow any requirement for owners of AR-15 to relinquish their weapons.
-O’Rourke took issue both both the claim and language used by McCain.
+O’Rourke took issue with both both the claim and language used by McCain.

 “I just I think that kind of language and rhetoric is not helpful,” the former congressman said to The Daily Beast.